webprofusion/certify-docs/docs/features/data-stores.md

 title: Data Stores
 ---

 By default Certify The Web uses a set of SQLite file based databases to store configuration for managed certificates and stored credentials.
 SQLite is a good choice for most users as it is easy to setup and does not require any additional software to be installed.
-However, if you have a large number of managed certificates you may wish to use an alternative database such as Microsoft SQL Server or PostgreSQL.
+However, if you have a large number of managed certificates you may wish to use an alternative database such as Microsoft SQL Server or PostgreSQL in v6.0 onwards of the app.

 ## Supported databases
 For a database to be supported we need to supply a set of compatible data store providers and the choice of database server must support complex JSON data storage and querying.